dnsimple/dnsimple-support/content/articles/soa-record.md

 ---
+meta: What an SOA record is and how to add SOA records in DNSimple.
 title: What's an SOA Record?
 excerpt: What an SOA record is and how to add SOA records in DNSimple.
 categories: